🧠Working With AI the Right Way | Communication Skills — Intent, Structure & One-Step Clarity — Chapter Seven

 Start With Intent, Not Outcome

-Intent answers a simple question:
+Intent answers one question:

-Outcome-focused prompts often look like this:
+Outcome-focused requests often look like:

 “Write the full strategy.”